mark-magic/mark-magic/packages/website/docs/en/plugin/index.md

 ## Creating Plugins

-If there are currently no plugins available, you can either submit an [issue on GitHub](https://github.com/mark-magic/mark-magic/issues), or follow the instructions in [Creating Plugins](../api-plugin.md) to develop a new plugin.
+If there isn't a plugin available yet, you can submit a request on the [GitHub issue](https://github.com/mark-magic/mark-magic/issues) page or follow the instructions in [Creating Plugins](../api-plugin.md) to develop a new plugin.